Economics, Community, Renewable Energy, Regenerative Systems

 Homesteading, Farming, Gardening, Livestock, Regenerative Systems

 Liz Díaz has been getting her hands dirty in Western North Carolina since 2004.
 After graduating from Warren Wilson College in 2006 with a degree in "Social and Activist Theater," she immediately began pursuing a life more deeply connected to food and other basic human needs.
 In April 2010, she began a love affair with cows while work exchanging on a farm at Earthaven.
-She and her partner, Joseph, now run a small subsistence farm at Earthaven, where they tend to a variety of animals and plants, including milk and beef "cows", pigs, laying hens, broiler chickens, turkeys, livestock guardian dogs, as well as grasses, cover crops, and silage crops of many varieties.
+She and her farm partner now run a small subsistence farm at Earthaven, where they tend to a variety of animals and plants, including cows, pigs, laying hens, broiler chickens, turkeys, livestock guardian dogs, as well as grasses, cover crops, and silage crops of many varieties.

 Experience a developing ecovillage for yourself!